apache/incubator-teaclave-trustzone-sdk/README.md

   - Substantial reduction in binary size.

 - **Cons**:
   - Limited support for third-party crates.
 In the no-std mode, Trusted Applications (TAs) are unable to utilize crates dependent on the standard library (std).

 #### `std`

 - **Pros**:
-  - Enables the utilization of more third-party crates, including those requiring `std`, such as `serde_json` and `rustls`, which are essential for functionality.
+  - Enables the utilization of more third-party crates, including those requiring `std`, such as `rustls`, which are essential for functionality.

 - **Cons**:
   - Manual porting of `std` with infrequent updates.
-Currently using `std` version `1.56.1` and `Rust` version `nightly-2021-09-20`.
-(Planned to update)
+Currently using `std` version `1.80.0` and `Rust` version `nightly-2024-05-14`, which might not meet the MSRV requirements of some crates.

 ### Supported Examples